Ojinaga: History

 Battle in Ojinaga with General Toribio Ortega's troops opening fire on federals.

 During the Mexican Revolution, Ojinaga was the scene of the Battle of Ojinaga between Pancho Villa's revolutionaries and government troops under Pascual Orozco.
 Orozco's defeat here after a long military campaign led to his exile in the United States.
 The U.S. writer Ambrose Bierce may have died there, although that is uncertain.

 Culture

 Ojinaga still retains its rural culture and environment, with relatively little pollution and few urban problems.
-Some of the most famous norteño-sax artists are from Ojinaga, such as Los Jilgueros del Arroyo, Conjunto Primavera, Los Rieleros del Norte, Polo Urías, Los Norteños de Ojinaga, Los Pescadores del Río Conchos, and Los Diamantes de Ojinaga.
+Some of the most famous norteño-sax artists are from Ojinaga, such as Los Jilgueros del Arroyo, Conjunto Primavera, Los Rieleros del Norte, Polo Urías, Los Norteños de Ojinaga, and Los Diamantes de Ojinaga.

 Geography

 Location

 Because of its location on the Río Grande border between Chihuahua and the U.S. state of Texas, Ojinaga is often a station for narcotic smuggling and illegal immigration.
 The creation of the "La Entrada al Pacífico" or "The Entrance to the Pacific", has made Ojinaga and Presidio, Texas, into a proposed inland trade corridor between the two countries.
 The route extends into Odessa-Midland, Texas.
 Several changes have also had to be made to the port of entry in Presidio, Texas, to accommodate the growing amount of traffic crossing the border.
 Truck lanes for heavy vehicles have also been added.